 Oakley, J. (2013) Animal dissection in schools: Life lessons, alternatives and humane education, Ann Arbor: Animals & Society Institute.

 Rasmussen, L. M. (2001) “Life sciences learning: An approach that promotes progress and respects life”, Journal of Applied Animal Welfare Science, 4, pp. 131-134.

 Sapontzis, S. F. (1995) “We should not allow dissection of animals”, Journal of Agricultural and Environmental Ethics, 8, pp. 181-189.

 Valli, T. (2001) “Dissection: The scientific case for a sound medical education”, Journal of Applied Animal Welfare Science, 4, pp. 127-130.

-1 For this reason, even organizations such as the RSPCA that do not object to all uses of animals oppose the practice of keeping live animals as “pets” as schools: Royal Society for the Prevention of Cruelty to Animals (RSPCA) (2007) Education and animals: Guidance for education establishments in England and Wales, Southwater: RSPCA [referencia: 14 de mayo de 2012]
+1 For this reason, even organizations such as the RSPCA that do not object to all uses of animals oppose the practice of keeping live animals as “pets” as schools: Royal Society for the Prevention of Cruelty to Animals (2007) Education and animals: Guidance for education establishments in England and Wales, Southwater: Royal Society for the Prevention of Cruelty to Animals.

-2 Institute of Laboratory Animal Resources; Commission on Life Sciences; National Research Council; National Academy of Sciences & National Academy of Engineering (1989) Principles and guidelines for the use of animals in precollege education, Washington: National Academy of Sciences [referencia: 2 de septiembre de 2013].
+2 Institute of Laboratory Animal Resources; Commission on Life Sciences; National Research Council; National Academy of Sciences & National Academy of Engineering (1989) Principles and guidelines for the use of animals in precollege education, Washington: National Academy of Sciences.

 4 Francione, G. L. & Charlton, A. E. (1992) Vivisection and dissection in the classroom: A guide to conscientious objection.
 Jenkintown: American Anti-Vivisection Society.